privly/privly-applications/test/selenium/README.md

 **chrome_extension:** run Chrome locally with an extension.
 You should only run this from the privly-applications directory of the privly-chrome extension.

+**safari_extension:** run Safari locally with an extension.
+You should only run this from the privly-applications directory of the privly-safari extension.

 You can run each of these from the `privly-applications/test/selenium` directory with `ruby run_all.rb -p INSERT_PLATFORM_HERE -r experimental -c http://localhost:3000`.
 The corresponding browser will be opened and the specs included by `run_all.rb` will be run.